-One of the first women to be ordained priest in the Episcopal Church, Ellendale has also served in bi-vocational ministry.
+One of the first women to be ordained priest in the Episcopal Church, Ellendale has also served in bivocational ministry.
 She is licensed as a mental health clinician and has served as parish priest, clinical director in community mental health centers, clinical therapist in private practice, seminary teacher, and in transitional ministry.
-She has been involved in local community outreach programs and mission trips to Africa and Paraguay.
+She has also been involved in local community outreach programs and mission trips to Africa and Paraguay.

-The Rev. Chuck Hoffman earned the Doctor of Ministry degree from Andover Newton in 1979 and has served for 50 years of ordained ministry in parishes located in Massachusetts and Connecticut.
+The Rev. Chuck Hoffman earned the Doctor of Ministry degree from Andover Newton Theological School in 1979 and has served for fifty years as an ordained minister in parishes located in Massachusetts and Connecticut.
 In Connecticut, he was rector of Grace Episcopal Church in Old Saybrook for 25 years, and he retired in 2013.
 He has since served as interim rector and Sunday supply priest in various congregations in Connecticut

 Before graduating from Andover Newton, Chuck earned degrees from the Episcopal Theological School and Trinity College.
 In addition to serving in parish ministry, he has been appointed to various diocesan and national church committees.
-In the local communities in which he served as pastor, he served on town boards and many community outreach groups.
+In the local communities in which he served as pastor, he has served on town boards and many community outreach groups.

 Pastoral Associate — Paul Smith

 Originally trained in chemistry and physics at Harvard and Caltech, Paul left academia to pursue a call to ministry.
 He joined InnerChange (a Christian order among the poor), moved into a marginalized immigrant neighborhood in Los Angeles, and came alongside local leaders to help them transform their community.
 After many years in Los Angeles, Paul relocated to New Haven, where he works on InnerChange’s Staff Formation Team, tutors math and science, and serves as parish worker and liturgical leader at St. John’s.

 Parish Administrator — Naomi Purnell